benliang99/Goose.ai/README.md

 ### Goose.ai brings everything blockchain has to offer to mobile, Discord, Slack, and Telegram!

-Login with WorldCoin or MetaMask [here](https://goose-ai.netlify.app).
+Login to our chatbot with WorldCoin or MetaMask [here](https://goose-ai.netlify.app).

-Access our Dashboard via chat or directly [here](https://goosedashboard.streamlit.app/).
+Access our Dashboard via our chatbot or directly [here](https://goosedashboard.streamlit.app/).

 #### Mission: Onboarding the next billion Web3 users across mobile, Discord, Slack, and Telegram regardless of platform and technical expertise!